 CLUB RULES & REGULATIONS

-The new rules for 2017-2018 can be downloaded below.
-Please scroll down to find them.A huge thank you to Rod Haselden-Nicholls for kindly doing the English translation
+The new rules for 2017-2018 and the Manual of Discovery of Sports Shooting can be downloaded below.
+Please scroll down to the bottom to find them.A huge thank you to Rod Haselden-Nicholls for kindly doing the English translations

 ART.
 I: MEMBERS - ACCESS TO THE STAND